 The Live Well Collaborative (Cincinnati) visited the Singapore site and delivered two separate 1-day learning labs on Design Thinking 101.
 Each workshop consisted of 20 to 30 faculty and students interested in learning how to apply the design thinking process to the healthcare industry.
 After being introduced to the main concepts of design thinking, each participant received a healthcare journey map.
 The journey map facilitated an interactive game, allowing each person to identify an existing healthcare challenge faced by their families.
 Once identified, they went through the challenge and ways to improve the situation by determining current enablers and inhibitors throughout the process.
 The mind-mapping tool was also used along the journey to encourage ideation.
 By implementing the design thinking process, at the end of the game each participant had uncovered different areas of improvement for their families.
 These new skills could then be applied to future projects and healthcare situations.

-The Live Well Collaborative facilitated a two-day learning lab with 12 participants from Cincinnati Children’s Hospital Medical Center (CCHMC).
-The main focus of the lab was to expose the CCHMC thought leaders to Live Well’s design thinking process.
+The Live Well Collaborative facilitated a two-hour learning lab with participants from Cincinnati Children’s Hospital Medical Center (CCHMC).
+The main focus of the lab is to expose the CCHMC thought leaders to Live Well’s design thinking process.
 The Live Well Collaborative created a project-specific game to demonstrate how patient/user-centered design can influence positive healthcare outcomes.
-The game incorporated a superhero theme that allowed each participant to interactively learn the process, encouraging them to think differently about how to improve his or her patient’s journey.
-Through the game, each participant was able to uncover solutions to shift the patient’s journey from a current state to a preferred, higher-quality state.
+The game incorporates a superhero theme that allows each participant to interactively learn the process, encouraging them to think differently about how to improve his or her patient’s journey.
+Through the game, each participant is able to uncover solutions to shift the patient’s journey from a current state to a preferred, higher-quality state.
 At the end of the learning lab, each participant acquired new techniques and skills that could be applied to future projects and design challenges at CCHMC.

 Professor Dianne Hardin is collaborating with Live Well to develop novel ways of educating students in design thinking methodologies and digital marketing.
 The tools we have co-developed together provide students with an interactive experience that utilizes Live Well’s Health and Wellbeing Loft to introduce design-based tools and develop integrated design-marketing programs.